-I would like to thank the principals and educators who have worked so hard to provide young people with a real chance of improving their lives and breaking the cycle of poverty.
-Good public schools are the most important institutions in our democracy, which is why I welcome President Zuma's recent announcement in his State of the Nation Address that a Presidential Remuneration Commission will prioritise teachers.
-And that improved remuneration should be linked to accountability for learning outcomes.
+I would like to thank the principals and educators, who have worked so hard to provide young people with a real chance of improving their lives and breaking the cycle of poverty, and the dedicated professional staff in the department, who are focused on achieving those outcomes.

+Good public schools are the most important institutions in our democracy, which is why I welcome President Zuma's recent announcement in his State of the Nation Address that a Presidential Remuneration Commission will prioritise teachers and that improved remuneration should be linked to accountability for learning outcomes.

 Mr Speaker, despite these successes we still face a number of challenges.
-Our education budget continues to face the ever increasing pressure of growing enrolment numbers each year.
-Of all new enrolments this year from Grade 1 to Matric, 44,3% are from the Eastern Cape.
-Often these learners are not registered the year before which creates major logistical challenges at the start of a new academic year.
+Our education budget continues to face the ever-increasing pressure of growing enrolment numbers each year.
+Of all new enrolments this year, from Grade 1 to Matric, 44,3% of pupils are from the Eastern Cape.
+Often these learners are not registered the year before, which creates major logistical challenges at the start of a new academic year.

-Burglary and vandalism of our schools remain a serious problem, and an indication that too many people still do not adequately appreciate that a functional school is a precious resource.
+Burglary and vandalism of our schools also remain a serious problem, and an indication that too many people still do not adequately appreciate that a functional school is a precious resource in a community.
 While our Safe Schools Programme has significantly reduced the incidence of violence, theft and vandalism, communities must do much more to help us protect our schools.

-24 schools were vandalised during the recent December holidays.
-In the past year we have spent R5,2-million fixing vandalised schools, and millions more providing security guards for schools.
+Twenty four schools were vandalised during the recent December holidays.
+In the past year we have spent R5,2 million fixing vandalised schools, and millions more providing security guards for schools.
 This is money that should be going to our core function of education.

 There has also been an increase in the disruption of schooling by individuals and groups driving personal agendas.
-Most recently, a group led by ANC councillor Andile Lili in Enkanini in Khayelitsha demanded that a new school be built despite all learners having been offered places at schools in the area.
-Some parents have ignored this and placed their children in an unregistered, illegal "school" that has no learning resources, equipment or educators employed by the education department.
+[Interjections.]
+Most recently, a group led by - surprise, surprise - despite the fact that all learners had been offered places at schools in the area.
+Some parents have ignored this and placed their children in an unregistered, illegal school that has no learning resources, no equipment or any educators employed by the education department.